 If you’re reading this, then we’re pretty sure the answer is already ‘Yes!’
 We believe that anyone can become a Pilates teacher if they have the motivation and the passion.

-Despite the image that some studios like to create, Pilates isn’t just for the fit and flexible.
-It’s for normal people – be they young, elderly, male, female, slim, overweight, pregnant, injured, advanced or total newbie.
+Pilates isn’t just for the fit and flexible.
+It’s for normal people – be they young, elderly, male, female, slim, overweight, pregnant, injured, advanced or a total newbie.

 ”Pilates isn’t just for the fit and flexible!”